-In 2017, the Department of Defense launched its eighth and newest of the Manufacturing USA institutes with $80 million in start-up funding for this public/private partnership.
+In 2017, the Department of Defense launched its eighth of the Manufacturing USA institutes with $80 million in start-up funding for this public/private partnership.
 PM2 Strategies joined the government program management team to advise on strategy and execution based on our prior work with other institutes.
 Key contributions included advising on the strategic business plan, project calls, metrics, and the membership model.
 We facilitated workshops that brought core members together to provide key inputs to the Technology Investment Strategy and the Education & Workforce Investment Strategy, and participated as a member of the strategy development teams.
 We participated in project proposal evaluations and sat on several advisory committees.
 PM2 Strategies assisted the program management team with day-to-day oversight and recommending corrective actions, and continues to apply lessons learned and best practices to ensure ARM’s continued success.

 In 2012, the Office of the Secretary of Defense created what became a more than $110 million public-private partnership dedicated to developing a national ecosystem for 3D printing technology development: America Makes, the National Additive Manufacturing Innovation Institute.
 PM2 Strategies supported the government Program Manager as an advisor on all aspects of the program.
 Key contributions included assistance with technology roadmapping that defined topics for 3D printing research & development project solicitations; advising on the strategic business plan; developing metrics to evaluate program outcomes; and recommending changes to the membership model to improve long-term financial sustainability of the Institute.
 PM2 Strategies also assisted with